-Results of the 2018-2020 Performance Units.
+Results of the 2019-2021 Performance Units.
 The performance units we granted to Messrs.
-Bohley, Coll, Dick, and Kirk in 2018 and half of the performance units we granted to Mr. Graziosi in 2018 were based on rTSR ranking against a defined comparator group.
-Performance was measured from January 1, 2018 through the end of December 31, 2020 using a 20-day average share price for the starting and ending dates and including the impact from re-invested dividends.
-As indicated below, our three-year annualized relative performance of +6.3% was between the 25th percentile of the TSRs of the comparator group (-0.5%) and the 50th percentile of the TSRs of the comparator group (+48.3%), resulting in a below target payout of 55% of the target units granted.
-The Compensation Committee certified this result in February 2021.
+Bohley, Coll, Dick, Scroggins and Kirk in 2019 were based on rTSR ranking against a defined comparator group.
+Mr. Graziosi did not receive an award in 2019 due to the front-loaded performance award granted to him in 2018.
+Performance was measured from January 1, 2019 through the end of December 31, 2021 using a 20-day average share price for the starting and ending dates and including the impact from re-invested dividends.
+As indicated below, our three-year annualized relative performance was below the 25th percentile of the TSRs of the comparator group, resulting in no payout of the units granted.
+The Compensation Committee certified this result in February 2022.

-Name Relative Performance Potential Payout Below Threshold Less than 25 th %ile 0% of Target Shares Threshold 25 th %ile 50% of Target Shares Target 50 th %ile 100% of Target Shares Maximum 75 th %ile or Above 200% of Target Shares Actual Performance 27 th %ile 55% of Target Shares
+Name Relative Performance Potential Payout Below Threshold Less than 25 th %ile 0% of Target Shares Threshold 25 th %ile 50% of Target Shares Target 50 th %ile 100% of Target Shares Maximum 75 th %ile or Above 200% of Target Shares Actual Performance 2 nd %ile 0% of Target Shares